oupashabangu/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod a+X * add execute permission to all subdirectories mkdir -m 751 creates a directory and give it permission chgrp changes group ownership chown change owner and group owner
+chmod a+X * add execute permission to all subdirectories mkdir -m 751 creates a directory and give it permission chgrp changes group ownership chown change owner and group owner chown -h changes owner and group owner and creates symbolic link